spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

 ## Limitations

-- If the `fullyPrivateAddressing` parameter is set to `true`, the control plane and worker nodes in your cluster must still have access to the internet.
-Namely, they must allow egress traffic to the internet and be able to access the [Microsoft Container Registry](https://mcr.microsoft.com/) in order to download updates, patches, and the necessary container images.
+- If the `fullyPrivateAddressing` parameter is set to `true`, the control plane and worker nodes in your cluster must still have outbound access to the internet, including the [Microsoft Container Registry](https://mcr.microsoft.com/), to download updates, patches, and the necessary container images.

 - Once the `fullyPrivateAddressing` parameter is set for your cluster, you cannot change its value.
 Changing the parameter value will result in errors until you return the value to its original configuration.